Reviews (1-25 of 257)

-About SolarWinds Server & Application Monitor
+What is SolarWinds Server & Application Monitor?

-SolarWinds Server & Application Monitor (SAM) delivers powerful application and server monitoring capabilities for IT pros enabling them to diagnose and troubleshoot issues faster.
+SolarWinds Server & Application Monitor (SAM) delivers application and server monitoring capabilities for IT pros enabling them to diagnose and troubleshoot issues faster.
 The vendor’s value proposition is that this solution prevents slow applications and downtime from impacting end-users and business services.
 Users can use this tool to pinpoint the root cause of application issues across various layers of the IT stack.

 The vendor says SolarWinds SAM is affordable, easy to deploy, use and customize.
 Users can automatically discover their systems environment and start monitoring in about an hour.
-No professional services or consultation needed.SAM is built on SolarWinds Orion® platform enabling native integration with Network Performance Monitor and other IT management software from SolarWinds.
+No professional services or consultation needed.

 SolarWinds Server & Application Monitor Screenshots